TheFuturoHouse.com | Latest Site News & Updates

 The exact timing of the addition of the second Futuro to this site is not known.
 The earliest Google Earth satellite imagery for the location is dated 120304 and shows both Futuros so it is clearly prior to this date.
 However we can actually determine that the date was in fact 2002 or earlier based on a Neil Owens photo showing both Futuros on site appearing in Home and Taanila's book.
 The book was first published in 2002.

 The most recent satellite imagery in Google Earth is dated 082913 and shows that the Futuros are still on site as of that date.

-Google Earth imagery dated 021816.
+Google Earth satellite imagery dated 022719.